life-itself/web3/notes/market-fundamentalism.md

 ## Why is the Crypto-Can-Make-Me-Money Position So Interesting to Examine?

-* Likely represents a majority of interest and activity in crypto (and even [DAOs](../concepts/dao.md)) from the day-trader in the pub up to the wall street trader
+* Likely represents a majority of interest and activity in crypto (and even [DAOs](../concepts/dao.md)) from the day trader in the pub up to the Wall Street trader
-* Generally not brought up explicitly as much in the crypto / [web3](../concepts/web3.md) discussion (for obvious reasons: it is not as substantive or attractive position to espouse publicly)
+* Generally not brought up explicitly as much in the crypto / [web3](../concepts/web3.md) discussion (for obvious reasons: it is not a substantive or attractive position to espouse publicly)
 * The political imaginaries aren’t there - "I just want to make money", "Greed is good"
   * Consequences and externalities be damned
   * Hyper-[capitalist](../concepts/capitalism.md)